$ aws cloudformation validate-template --profile your-profile --template-body file:///path/to/shinyproxy-template.yaml

 $ java -version

-Download the most recent version shinyproxy from the official donwload page based on the platform.
-For Amazon Linux 2023, download the rpm file:
+Download the most recent version shinyproxy from the official donwload page; for Amazon Linux 2023, download the rpm

 $ export SHINYPROXY_VERSION="3.1.1"